Welcome to those of you reading Power, Passion and Beauty - Special Edition eBook 2013.

 (Private collection of former Mahavishnu Orchestra road manager Elliott Sears.)

 A handbill advertising a devotional concert featuring Mahavishnu John McLaughlin and Devadip Carlos Santana, and their wives, during the height of the artists' discipleship to Guru Sri Chinmoy.
-(Click on the image for a larger view.
-Click the back button to return to the page.)
 (Handbill courtesy of Ron Apeksha Bacci)

-The wonderful musician Randy Brecker was kind enough to supply some photographs he took of Mahavishnu II while he was seated in the front row at Avery Fisher Hall in New York City.
+Trumpeter Randy Brecker was kind enough to send some photographs he took of Mahavishnu II while he was seated in the front row at Avery Fisher Hall in New York City.
 When John McLaughlin first came to the United States, he spent some time staying at Randy's apartment.
 (Click on his images for a larger view.)

 My friend and collaborator artist Chris Poisson died in 2010.
 Chris was a very talented person.
 He designed the covers of several of the Mahavishnu Orchestra albums including Birds of Fire, Apocalypse and Visions of the Emerald Beyond.
-You see him pictured on the left standing next to his original painting for the Visions of the Emerald Beyond album cover.
 When I decided to write Power, Passion and Beauty in 2005, I looked him up and asked if he would do the honor of designing the book's cover.
-He was happy to do so.
-We went on to market some fine prints of his art and he even realized his unique Mahavishnu font (SEE BELOW) designed for the band's album covers had value all these years later.
-It can now be purchased commercially.
-He never failed to help me on other projects over the years despite his personal difficulties.
-I will always be indebted to him.

 This Gig List, the most comprehensive ever compiled for the original Mahavishnu Orchestra, has been put together with the help of many, including Elliott Sears, Graham Crawford, Ted McCallion, Rod Sibley, Jeff Frank, Mark Robinson and others.
 If you would like to question an entry or add one, please contact me through this site.
 (Note: I did not have editing control over this list for the last couple of years.
 If you sent me proof of a new listing, and do not see it added, please contact me again. - Walter)